-The Bio-Nanomaterials Core aims to foster the collaborative research activities in the forefront of biomaterials and nanomaterials sciences.
+The AI for Sensing and Diagnosis Core aims to foster the collaborative research activities in the forefront of biomaterials and nanomaterials sciences.
 Some ongoing research projects include: using the big data approach to develop bionanopore-based de novo protein/peptide sequencing techniques for clinical point-of-care applications; developing automation method to investigate cellular responses to different nanomaterials; nanomaterial catalyst for clean and environmental-friendly energy conversion and storage; and developing a rationale design platform for disease-modifying nanoparticles.

-Investigators of the Bio-Nanomaterials Core have diverse content expertise in the area of nanomaterials and biomaterials research.
+Investigators of the Ai for Sensing and Diagnosis Core have diverse content expertise in the area of nanomaterials and biomaterials research.
 We offer our assistance and consultation and potential collaboration to your research project or grant, or business development.

-The Bio-Nanomaterials Core hosts a variety of seminars, courses, and workshops on bio/nanomaterials sciences for investigators and students across a broad range of disciplines.
+The Ai for Sensing and Diagnosis Core hosts a variety of seminars, courses, and workshops on bio/nanomaterials sciences for investigators and students across a broad range of disciplines.
 Please check the Events tab for more information and future event dates.
-You can also contact our Director for course-related listings offered on the UofSC campus.
+You can also contact our Directors for course-related listings offered on the UofSC campus.

 The research in Wang group is divided into four distinctive but inter-connected topics: (1) chemoselective functionalization of bionanoparticles (BNPs); (2) self-assembly of BNPs towards materials development; (3) cell-recognition study with BNP-assemblies; and (4) fluorogenic reaction for protein imaging and recognition.
 All these researches point to one direction: to build three-dimensional programmable scaffolds that mimic the native extracellular matrices and can be used to probe the cellular activities.